tomshaw/mediable/README.md

 <livewire:mediable theme="tailwind" fullScreen />
 ```

-## Props

-The Mediable component accepts the following additional properties:

-- `showPagination`: Controls the visibility of the pagination.
-Accepts a boolean value.
-Example usage: `:showPagination="false"`
-- `showPerPage`: Controls the visibility of the per page option.
-Accepts a boolean value.
-Example usage: `:showPerPage="false"`
-- `showOrderBy`: Controls the visibility of the order by option.
-Accepts a boolean value.
-Example usage: `:showOrderBy="false"`
-- `showOrderDir`: Controls the visibility of the order direction option.
-Accepts a boolean value.
-Example usage: `:showOrderDir="false"`
-- `showColumnWidth`: Controls the visibility of the column width option.
-Accepts a boolean value.
-Example usage: `:showColumnWidth="false"`
-- `showSidebar`: Controls the visibility of the sidebar.
-Accepts a boolean value.
-Example usage: `:showSidebar="true"`

-You can customize the component by setting these properties to `true` or `false` as needed.

 Launching Mediable is done by dispatching the `mediable:open` event.

 > Note: This is typically executed with a button click in your application.